vuldin/redpanda-instruqt-day2-helm/02-day2-helm-node-replacement/assignment.md

 timelimit: 600
 enhanced_loading: null
 ---
 This scenario focuses on replacing Kubernetes nodes under a running Redpanda cluster.
-This process involves configuring taints/tolerations on the replacement nodes, updating the operator and StatefulSet, setting up an additional broker to ensure replica factor is maintained throughout the process, and then deleting/decommissioning the original pods while managing the PersistentVolumes.
+This process involves configuring taints/tolerations on the replacement nodes, updating the StatefulSet, setting up an additional broker to ensure replica factor is maintained throughout the process, and then deleting/decommissioning the original pods while managing the PersistentVolumes.

 Changing the broker count should involve a number of considerations: